 International Science Development Teams

-This is a call for membership open to all qualified Ph.D. scientists, both from the current TMT partners and from the astronomical community at large, according to the procedures described below.
+ISDT membership is open to all qualified Ph.D. scientists, both from the current TMT partners and associates, and from the astronomical community at large.

 Goals of the ISDTs:

 - Help to define the observatory capabilities and operations to maximize its scientific output.

 - Broaden the base of scientists actively engaged in the TMT project, including, e.g., observers, theorists, high-energy physicists.